charmockridge/FootageTool/README.md

 * Implemented a tree view so user can now see their marked times within the application
 * The application now has an icon (subject to change)
 * Made a couple of tweaks to the update assister
+* Fixed issue where the treeview containing stamped times would resize on the press of the reset button

 ## Future Implements and Updates
 Within the near future expect to see the following fixes and changes:

+* Make additional changes to the treeview containing stamped times
 * Display quality details of inputted .mp4 file
 * Display quality details of rendered video
 * The ability to see marked times whilst recording